Martin Gädecke

 About me

 Originally from Berlin, I still hold a deep affection for the city despite now calling Oxford home.
 Outside Academia, I enjoy traveling, attending concerts, and pursuing photography as a creative outlet.
-While I’m an enthusiastic (albeit beginner) photographer, I occasionally share my work on my Instagram page.
+While I’m an enthusiastic (albeit beginner) photographer, I occasionally share my work on my Photography homepage.

 Thanks for stopping by :)